RH29152/RH29152/README.md

 - 👋 Hi, I’m Rashid Hussain
 - 👀 I’m interested in cyber and development
-- 🌱 I’m currently learning computer science degree
+- 🌱 I’m currently pursuing computer science degree from IBA Karachi,Pakistan
 - 📫 How to reach me whatsapp=03027634085

 <!---